MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 The argument to `git diff` refers to the comparison point in our commit history.
 `HEAD` is an alias for the commit at the tip of our checked-out branch.
 `~1` is a modifier that refers to the given commit minus 1.
-We are asking git to show us the difference between the current files and the second-most-recent commit.
+We are asking git to show us the difference between the current files and the second most recent commit.

-Lines that have been added are indicated in green with a plus sign next to them (`+`), while lines that have been deleted are indicated in red with a minus sign next to them (`-`)
+Lines that have been added are indicated in green with a plus sign next to them (`+`), while lines that have been deleted are indicated in red with a minus sign next to them (`-`).

 ## Viewing previous versions